Can Vinegar Kill Ants?

 Yes, vinegar is an effective ant-repellent.
 It can eliminate the chemical trails left by these tiny insects.
 The pungent smell and acidic properties make them efficient in repelling ants – it confuses and causes them to leave the area.

 As said earlier, ants invade your house to look for food.
 They wander and wander until they run into tiny bits of food that are tasty.
-Once they find food, they return to their colony, which is usually outside your house.
+Once they find food, they return to their colony, usually outside your house.
 Hence, the long pheromone trails of ants.

 According to a study, vinegar is good at destroying pheromone trails.
 As a result, they will need help finding food.
 When ants run out of their food source at their colony, they will eventually leave to find another pheromone trail.